Master of Science in Information Technology (MSIT)

 3. System Administration

-Student must complete four core courses (twelve credits), one concentration (nine credits), and fifteen elective credits.
+Student must complete four core courses (twelve credits), one concentration (nine credits), and fifteen elective credits in order to earn an information technology graduate degree.
 Core courses, concentrations, and electives are listed below.
 If the thesis option is elected, students take nine credits of elective and six credits of thesis.
 Plans for the thesis option must be made with and approved by the program office.

 Students may select from any course at the school with prefix MMIS or MCIS, except MMIS 501, 610, 620, 630, 653, or 661.